richardsrowley/pelagios.github.io/linked-open-data.md

 	<li>Collaborate across disciplines, collections, and institutions</li>
 	<li>Sustain your research over time, because others can understand and build on it</li>
 </ul>

 <p>Linking does not require large infrastructure or complex models.
-Even small, lightweight connections — a shared place reference, a common period definition — help bring different datasets into a wider conversation.<p>
+Even small, lightweight connections — a shared place reference, mention of the same person, a common period definition — help bring different datasets into a wider conversation.
+This is Pelagios's particular focus, or the "Pelagios way".</p>

 <div class="video">
 		<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0m79yDb4AzE" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>